3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 3Simplex - 4/4/2024 (Step by step walkthrough with all requirements, syntax for powershell method with detailed explainations.)
 # Guide for Quantizing with llama.cpp

-This guide was derived from https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#prepare-and-quantize
+The following guide was written for Windows users, which was derived from [https://github.com/ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description)
+There you will find detailed information for users of all supported Operating systems.
+Linux users may be interested in an adaptation by rizitis - 5/11/2024 (Linux script https://github.com/rizitis/Quantizing_with_LlamaCpp)

 ### Reqirements to follow guide.
 - Git (git clone)